FIBRE OPTIC SERVICES

-Book a Fibre Engineer: A lot of the fibre optic work that we complete is often directly for electrical contractors on projects located here in Dublin, they typically need the fibre optic cables that they’ve literally just pulled in themselves spliced, they just want it to work; oh, and they’ll want a test report certificate and it needs to be done before handover day, which is this coming Friday.
-It’s also quite common that the contractor isn’t really an expert in fibre optics, sometimes they don’t really understand much other than the cable is now installed as per the technical drawings and it just needs to be terminated and tested and they need a test report to send to the end client, and that’s it.
-Because the tender sheet says loose tube – OM4 with 16 cores and LC ends and that’s what they work off, the OM4 loose tube cable with 16 cores is now installed so what else could we want?
+Hire a fibre engineer: Most of the fibre projects that we are hired to work on are for electrical contractors, and these projects are located here in Dublin.
+Often, the contractor requires cables they have already pulled in themselves, to be spliced and tested.
+It’s also common that the contractors are not really experts in fibre optic systems and sometimes they don’t really understand much other than the cable is now installed as per the drawings and specifications and that it just needs to be terminated and tested.
+Because the tender document says 24 cores, OM4, loose tube with LC ends that’s what the contractor is working off, the OM4 loose tube cable with 24 cores is now installed so what else could we want?

-There is certainly in some of the cases that we see, an element of the contractor willing the system to work because they don’t specialize in fibre and its obvious, they don’t fully understand every part involved.
-There can be pressure involved because of this and their commitment to the client and the amount of time and money it can take to supply and install in the cable.
-The optical network they are trying to build is often required to control and monitor their own electrical system they have installed, without that data network component their system just won't function.
-Sometimes the contactor could be installing the structured cabling but either way there can be worry that they have left something out or did something wrong.
-These companies regularly need to facilitate fibre optics in their installations as during the tender stage they choose leave the fibre section out, there is a chance project will be awarded to another company that will facilitate it.
-So given this, it can be often quite frustrating because many of these companies are familiar with terminating and testing ethernet cables, commonly Cat6 or Cat6A, but in these situations where there are a number of electrical controllers located around the site, it’s not the high bandwidth that fibre optic offers but the distance it will operate at compared with max length ethernet is rated for.
-The (Telecommunicating Industry association TIA) specify under TIA/EIA 568B that the maximum length of these copper based Cat6 and Cat6A cables is 90 meters installed and then a total of 100 meters including the patch cables either end of the permanent link, whereas multi-mode fibre can operate at up to 2 kilometres at 100Mbps and single mode fibre optic can work at 40Km out and more.
+There is also in some of the cases that we see, an element of the contractor willing the system to work because they don’t specialise in fibre and it's obvious, they don’t fully how it works.
+There can be pressure because of their commitment to the client and the amount of time and money it can take to supply and install in the cable.
+The optical network they are trying to build is often required to control and monitor electrical control systems and without this component, the system won't function.
+These companies often need to facilitate optical networks in their installations as during the tender stage, if they choose to leave this section out, there is a good chance the project will be awarded to another company that will supply it.
+Given this, it can be frustrating for many of these companies as they are often familiar with terminating and testing copper-based twisted pair networks, commonly Cat6 or Cat6A, but in situations where there are several electrical controllers located around the site beyond 100 meters apart, it’s not the high bandwidth that fibre optic offers that they require but the distance it will operate at compared with maximum length twisted pair copper networks are rated for.
+The (Telecommunicating Industry Association TIA) specify under TIA/EIA 568B that the maximum length of copper-based Cat6 and Cat6A cables is 90 meters installed and a total of 100 meters including the patch cables at each end.
+Where multi-mode fibre can operate at up to 2 kilometres in distance at 100Mbps and single-mode fibre optic can work at 40Km out and more.

-With the above said it is only fair to mention that there are many electrical contractors who are fully trained and qualified in fibre and have excellent capabilities but it’s also perfectly ok to not know everything as that’s where we come in, Lynch Networks specialise in fibre, we are trusted experts and understand fibre perfectly well, we also own all the equipment that we use and don’t need to hire or wait on anything which is sometimes common in the industry, so going with us you can still have a fibre optic network that has been installed to a very high standard with everything labelled and tested Etc, often at short notice too, even if you have pulling in your own cables!
-Lynch Networks are very happy to work with all clients whether that be basic knowledge up to high level, it makes no difference to us.
+With the above said it is only fair to mention that many electrical contractors are fully trained and qualified in fibre and have excellent knowledge and capabilities but it’s also perfectly OK to not know everything as that’s where we come in, Lynch Networks specialises in fibre, we are trusted experts and offer these services professionally.
+We also own the specialist splicing and OTDR testing equipment and we don’t need to hire or wait on hardware which is common in the industry.
+Directly hiring Lynch Networks for consultation or onsite services means that you can have your project completed to a high standard and often with little notice, even if you have pulled in your own cables.
+We are happy to work with all clients whether that be for contractors with a basic knowledge or high level, it makes no difference to us.

 Our experience isn’t only with electrical contractors sub-contracting work to us here in Dublin, but over the years we have completed projects all over Ireland and across Europe for IT operators and so on.
-From splicing projects in Bankenviertel, the banking sector in Frankfurt, Germany with several skyscrapers where we completed a number projects to a year-long national carrier telco, data centre roll out project across hundreds of locations in Belgium down to the islands off the coast of Co.
-Kerry for a fish farm system provider who had sustained damaged to cabling in rough weather and needed our help in joining the fibre optic cable back together.
+From splicing projects in Bankenviertel, the banking sector in Frankfurt where Lynch Networks completed several projects within the banking skyscraper buildings there to a multi-year-long national carrier telecom provider, data centre roll-out project across hundreds of locations in Belgium to the islands off the coast of Co.
+Kerry for an offshore system provider who had sustained damaged to cabling in rough weather and needed our help in joining the fibre optic cable back together.
 Another interesting project was for a waste processing facility in Co.
-Waterford who simply could not shut down their operations and we were still able to complete the sensitive fusion splicing process inside an operating waste facility.
-On other projects, we have made repairs to devices for several of the pharmaceutical company’s located here in Dublin whether that be on prototype equipment or on analysis devices that incorporate fibre optic cables that get abused over time.
-Lynch Networks have seen many situations where we were able to complete the tasks assigned to us.
-But given that 90% of our overall fibre-based projects are right here in Dublin for electrical contractors from both north and south of Ireland, it doesn’t matter the location, situation or skill level our fibre optic engineers can deliver and provide services that will get your project completed to a high standard and all backed up by an industry-leading Fluke Networks OTDR certificate.
+Waterford that could not shut down their operations and we were still able to complete the sensitive fusion splicing process inside an operating waste facility.
+On other projects, we have made repairs to devices for several of the pharmaceutical companies located here in Dublin whether that be on prototype devices or on analysis machines incorporating fibre cores that become damaged with use.
+Lynch Networks has seen many situations where we were able to complete the tasks assigned to us.
+But given that 90% of our overall fibre-based projects are right here in Dublin for electrical contractors from both north and south of Ireland, it doesn’t matter the location, situation or skill level our fibre optic engineers can deliver and provide services that will get the project completed to a high standard and all backed up by an industry-leading Fluke Networks OTDR certificate.

-Domestic & Private Customers: We are primarily a business-to-business service provider but we also complete domestic work for farms and one-off homes and so on who wish to move their Eir or Siro fibre termination point or OPD (optical fibre distribution box) which is typically installed 1 meter inside property.
-This service is often referred to as FTTP (Fibre to the Home) or FTTP (Fibre to the Premises).
-Lynch Networks technicians extend this optical connection to any location you wish, whether that be to an attic or on the other end of a farm or outhouse, meaning you can completely move all your active equipment such as your ONT (optical Network Terminal) and router and so on and have a direct fibre optic connection in the location that you require.
+Domestic & Private Customers: Although we are primarily a business-to-business service, we do facilitate domestic work for farms and private homes and such who need to move or extend their fibre termination point.
+This service is often referred to as FTTP (Fibre to the Home).
+Lynch Networks technicians can relocate this point to any location required, whether that be to an attic or on the other end of a farm or outhouse, meaning you can relocate the active equipment such as your ONT (optical Network Terminal) and router and so on and have a direct fibre optic connection in the location required.

-Thank you for taking the time to read our page, we hope it was lightly entertaining and somewhat informative but in a slightly more serious note if you have any questions or have a tender document or EOI you would like us to bid on please don’t hesitate to call or email.
+Thank you for taking the time to read our page to the end, we hope it was informative for you and gave some insight into our services.
+If you have any questions or would like more information, don’t hesitate to call or email.
 Thank you, Lynch Networks.